- How often should I get my chimney swept

 - What happens to the soot?

-Whilst we used to take away customers soot, we now have to bag it and leave it for deposit into the customers GREEN household rubbish bin.
-Gardeners, please note: after being weathered by rain exposure (such as in a compost heap) soot then makes an excellent source of N2-Nitrogen, used as a fertiliser for the vegetative stage of plant growth, so if you are a keen gardener you may want to keep yours.
+It has been many years now since we used to take away customers soot.
+We now have to bag it and leave it for deposit into the customers GREEN household rubbish bin.
+If you are a keen gardener you may want to keep yours.

 - Why do I need to sweep a chimney before it is closed off?

-When a chimney is closed off, it may get a bit damp.
-If there is soot in the flue then it can turn to an acidic slurry; that in an old chimney may soak into the internal walls causing severe problems.
+When a chimney is closed off, it will end up damp and when there is soot in the flue, it will turn into an acidic slurry.
+This especially a problem in older chimneys and often soaks through into the internal walls causing severe problems.
 If bad enough this damp will penetrate through to the room, where it will leave unpleasant stains on the walls.

 - Does the weather affect your ability to sweep or any other services?